flux-abyss/autoscroll-x11/README.md

-# autoscroll-x11
+git remote -vgit remote -v# autoscroll-x11

-Middle-click autoscroll for X11.
+Low-latency, motion-activated autoscroll for X11.

 Hold the middle mouse button and move the pointer to scroll.
-Moving above the click point scrolls up; below scrolls down.
-Speed is proportional to distance from the click point.
+Moving above the click point scrolls up; below scrolls down, with speed proportional to distance.
+Horizontal and diagonal scrolling are supported.
 Releasing the button stops scrolling.

-A quick press and release without movement is forwarded as a normal middle click.
+Normal middle-click behavior is fully preserved.
+A quick press and release is forwarded as a standard middle click, including Primary Selection paste (middle-click paste from the X11 primary buffer).

 A tray icon provides an enabled/disabled toggle and quit action.